djv0x/ap/units/unit1/variables.md

   - What would happen to our programs if we couldn't use variables?
   - If we didn't have access to variables, how would this affect your program?

-  - Less Comfortable: Write a program that adds two numbers together
+  - Less Comfortable: Write a program that places two names together in the following format: last name, first name
-  - More Comfortable: Write a program that allows a user to either add two numbers together or multiply the two numbers
+  - More Comfortable: Write a program that places two names together in the following format: last name, first initial